 The Presidency of Religious Affairs of the Republic of Turkey conducts correct regulations in the way that the Qur’an describes.
-While the Qur’an commands making observations about the times of prayer, It leaves the calculations about Lunar Calendar to groups of scientists.
+While the Qur’an commands making observations about the times of prayer, It leaves the calculations about Lunar Calendar to a group of knowledgeable people, that is, scientists.
 The Almighty Allah commands:

 The sun and the moon (move) according to a (particular) reckoning.
 (Rahman 55:5)